 "I'm a team player, and I just do whatever is asked of me," Schweitzer said prior to starting against the Cleveland Browns in Week 3.
 "I have 38 starts at right guard and left guard.
 Last year, I had to start at right guard and switch mid-game to left guard, and I've done it the other way, too. ...This is my fifth year, and I'm ready to play wherever they ask me to."

 TE Logan Thomas

-Rivera believes there are flashes of Greg Olsen, who was his starting tight end with the Carolina Panthers, in Logan Thomas, and there have been moments where the former Virginia Tech quarterback has exhibited that talent.
-Through 11 weeks, he is tied for the team lead in receiving touchdowns and third in receiving yards.
+Rivera believes there are flashes of Greg Olsen, who was his starting tight end with the Carolina Panthers, in Logan Thomas, and there have been plenty of moments where the former Virginia Tech quarterback has exhibited that talent.
+He finished the regular season first on the team in receiving touchdowns, second in receiving yards and third in receptions.

 Thomas, who blew past his previous career highs in receptions, yards and touchdowns, has been a reliable target for whoever has been at quarterback.
 He has made at least four catches in 10 games and eclipsed 35 yards receiving in eight of his past 11 contests.
 His best game of the season came versus the Seahawks, when he hauled in 13 passes for 101 yards.
 He finished the regular season third among all tight ends in catches, seventh in receiving yards and ninth in touchdowns.

 "Logan just continues to grow," Rivera said after Washington's 23-17 win over the Steelers.
 "I know [tight ends coach] Pete Hoener really felt that this was a guy that was on the verge of taking the next step and so when we got him in free agency, it was one of those things that Coach Pete just felt, 'Hey, here's a guy that we can develop and help him get better,' and he sure has.
 He's fitting in our offense, just doing a heck of a job."